 As a rule of thumb, checking the soil moisture levels every few days is recommended.
 You can check by sticking your finger into the top inch or two of soil.
 If it feels dry, it is time for another drink.

-Pruning and Maintenance Practices
+Pruning and care

 Proper pruning practices and other maintenance tasks can have an important effect on growth rates.